Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 `psa_crypto_init()` before you call any other `psa_xxx()` function.
-Other modules in the library (non-PSA crypto APIs, X.509, TLS) may or may not use PSA Crypto but you're not required to call `psa_crypto_init()` before calling non-PSA functions, unless when explicitly documented (TLS 1.3).
+Other modules in the library (non-PSA crypto APIs, X.509, TLS) may or may not use PSA Crypto but you're not required to call `psa_crypto_init()` before calling non-PSA functions, unless explicitly documented (TLS 1.3).
 - `MBEDTLS_USE_PSA_CRYPTO` means that X.509 and TLS will use PSA Crypto as much as possible (that is, everywhere except for features that are not supported by PSA Crypto, see "Internal Changes" below for a complete list of